-Bananas and yogurt also keep my Skinny Chocolate Peanut Butter Swirl Cupcakes moist & flavorful.
-Be sure to use VERY ripe bananas here – heavily brown speckled bananas are what you are looking for.
+Bananas and yogurt also keep my banana chocolate muffins moist & flavorful.
+Be sure to use VERY ripe bananas here—heavily brown speckled bananas are what you are looking for.
 The browner the banana, the better.

-Mashed bananas and greek yogurt are my “skinny recipe” secret weapons.
+Mashed bananas and greek yogurt are my secret weapons.

-Now, please note that the batter will be quite thick.
-You will ask yourself… am I doing something wrong?
-Did Sally forget to add an ingredient to the recipe on her blog?
-No worries!
 The batter will be very thick and you’ll need to break out those fabulous arm muscles of yours to stir it all around.
 And remember, as with ALL muffin recipes, do not overmix the batter!
 Only mix the batter until the wet and dry ingredients are *just combined* and no more flour pockets remain.
 Overmixing your batter will activate the gluten in the flour and overdevelop it, deflating the air bubbles in the process.
-This results in a tough, hard, dense muffin – not soft and fluffy like you are aiming for.
+This results in a tough, hard, dense muffin—not soft and fluffy like you are aiming for.

 The recipe uses very familiar, easy ingredients.
 It’s always such a drag to find healthier recipes I want to make but noticing they require 18 trips to different specialty stores and contain ingredients I’ve never heard of.
 I like to make things as easy as possible for not only you, but for me as well.
 Who has time for anything more?